danielb1000/HPC/README.md

 ![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 This project implements an N-Body simulation to benchmark and compare the performance of CPU (NumPy), single-GPU, and Multi-GPU architectures.
-It explores iterative optimizations on a single GPU (Fast Math, Shared Memory, Float4 Vectorization) and evaluates the scalability of parallelizing the workload across 4 GPUs using standard PCIe vs. NVLink/NVSwitch.
+It explores iterative optimizations on a single GPU (Fast Math, Shared Memory, Float4 Vectorization) and evaluates the scalability of parallelizing the workload across multiple GPUs using standard PCIe vs. NVLink/NVSwitch.

 <!-- ## Key Findings
 * **Iterative GPU Optimization:** Upgrading from a naive GPU implementation to Shared Memory + Float4 Vectorization resulted in an **XX%** increase in processing speed.